-With all of the talk being about how Baby Boomers are not going to be financially able to retire, it was refreshing to meet Jane (a lagging edge boomer) who had a very different perspective on the whole “retirement” thing.
+With all of the talk about how Baby Boomers are not going to be financially able to retire, it was refreshing to meet Jane.
+She’s a younger baby boomer with a fresh twist on retirement.
+Jane has a very different perspective on the whole “retirement” thing.
 She is just loving retirement – every minute of it, in fact.

-She was a public high school teacher for 35 years, mostly in a rural community where a number of the kids had difficult home-life situations.
-Teaching was her passion, but after 30 years and two different generations of students, this new generation seemed to have changed dramatically.
-Her days became more of an exercise in frustration management, and she began looking forward to retirement.
+As a public high school teacher for 35 years, mostly in a rural community, Jane saw first hand kids with difficult home-life situations.
+Teaching was clearly her passion.
+But after 30 years and two different generations of students, this new generation seemed to have changed dramatically.
+Her days had became more of an exercise in frustration management.
+And she found herself looking forward to retirement.
 She had saved diligently throughout her career and participated in her teacher’s pension plan, so she was ready to start planning.

 Jane has a big personality and is clearly as happy as can be in this phase of her life.
-We talked about her career – and how she doesn’t miss it!
-It was wonderful to teach all of those years, but now she wonders how she ever had the time to work at all!
+We talked about her career.
+She is a little surprised that she doesn’t miss it!
+It was wonderful to teach all of those years.
+But now she wonders how she ever had the time to work at all.

 Her days are so full and busy doing the things she wants that she is happier than ever.
 She has a leisurely start to the day, then heads to the gym for her daily work outs.
-She has time to do quilting projects that sat dormant for years.
-She plans trips, like a recent month-long immersion to Hawaii.
+One of her favorite parts of retirement is that she now has time to do quilting projects that sat dormant for years.
+She plans trips, like a recent month-long immersion in Hawaii.
 She is a close companion to an 89-year-old woman in her neighborhood whose children live out of state.
 They spend afternoons together and share meals that Jane makes.
 Jane is also an avid skier and well-connected in her community.
 These days, she jumps into anything that is of interest to her.

 This woman is on the move.
 She has no interest in slowing down or sitting back.
 She’s living her life that she designs each day, enjoying every minute.
 Some people want to retire the word “retirement”.
 Not Jane.
 She embraces retirement and is redefining it.
 She could be a role model for anyone thinking that retirement might not be for them.
 In short, she is loving retirement.